jhudsl/tidyversecourse/manuscript/prediction.md

 0.7862926
 ```

-We can see from these plots that the `brainwt` variable seems have a relationship (correlation value = 0.79)  with `bodywt` and it increases with the `bodywt` variable, however this relationship is less strong when humans are included (correlation value = 0.46).
+We can see from these plots that the `brainwt` variable seems to have a relationship (correlation value = 0.79)  with `bodywt` and it increases with the `bodywt` variable, however this relationship is less strong when humans are included (correlation value = 0.46).
 This information would be important to keep in mind when trying to model this data to make inference or predictions about the animals included.

 ## Inference